tsgates/arch-wiki-markdown/wiki/Polipo.md

 -   Set dnsNameServer manually on the wanted DNS server.
 -   Or add sleep 10 (or more, it depends) near the beginning of the Polipo daemon script /etc/rc.d/polipo in the start section.
-This will Polipo start after the network has initialised.
+This will make Polipo start after the network has initialised.

 See this thread for more information on this topic.